Paul and Leonard Gordy collection

 Paul returned to the US in 1945 and entered the University of North Carolina at Chapel Hill.
 He boxed in the bantam weight division while at UNC and graduated in 1947.
 After graduating, Gordy moved to Chipley in 1948 where he met his wife, Ann Sheppard, and the couple had two kids.
 Paul and his brother Leonard owned Gordy Milling Company for many years and eventually combined with the Dixie Lily Company.
 Paul also worked as a salesman for McCormick & Company and was named Salesman of the Year by the company in 1973.
 Mr. Gordy was involved in the Chipley First United Methodist Church and volunteered with the Panhandle Area Education Consortium where he collected oral histories of veterans.
 He was known as the "Voice of the Tigers" to many, announcing CHS Tiger football games from 1951 to 1991.
 Gordy passed on February 7, 2016.

-Both brothers were held at Stalag Luft III, making the brothers the only sibling Floridians both to be shot down and held prisoners by the Germans.
+Both brothers were held at Stalag Luft III, making the brothers the only sibling Floridians both to be shot down and incarcerated by the Germans.

 1 Linear Feet (2 half boxes)